Community Health Promotion (Revision 9)

 - Integrate population health concepts into community health nursing practice;

-- Apply principles of primary health care, strategies of health promotion, and epidemiology concepts in working with aggregates, groups and communities;
+- Apply principles of primary health care, strategies of health promotion, and epidemiology concepts in working with individuals, families, groups, and communities;

-- Apply the nursing process in developing health promotion programs for aggregates, groups and communities;
+- Apply the nursing process in developing health promotion programs for individuals, families, groups, communities, populations, and systems;

 - Analyze professional, legal/ethical, economic, cultural, and environmental issues as they apply to the provision of primary health care in the community;